Sabrina McCallum

 Principal goal for project:

-To enable artificial agents to learn from visual, audio and language signals and generalize across different embodied environments
+To enable artificial agents to leverage visual, audio and language signals to robustly complete tasks in unseen embodied environments

 Research project: